Charlotte A. Jerauld

-Charlotte A. Jerauld (née, Fillebrown; pen name, Charlotte; April 16, 1820 - August 2, 1845) was an American poet and story writer.
+Charlotte A. Jerauld (née, Fillebrown; pen name, Charlotte; April 16, 1820 - August 2, 1845) was an American poet and story writer during the Romantic era.
 A zealous Universalist, she contributed to Christian magazines such as Ladies' Repository, the Rose of Sharon, the Universalist Quarterly, the Miscellany, the Union, and the Star of Bethlehem.
 Jerauld died in 1845, age 25, after a birth, her dead infant, five days old, buried in the coffin with her.

 Early life and education

-Charlotte Ann Fillebrown was born in Cambridge, Massachusetts, April 16, 1820 to Richard and Charlotte near Harvard University.
+Charlotte Ann Fillebrown was born in Cambridge, Massachusetts, April 16, 1820, to Richard and Charlotte near Harvard University.
 Charlotte was nine years old when her father died.

 In early childhood, the family removed to Boston, where she was educated at the Bowdoin School and the Mayhew School.
 She showed an early skill for compositions.
 The teacher thought someone else was writing them on her behalf and she gave her a supervised test to prove it was her work.
 Her school was visited one day by Daniel Webster and Henry Clay.
 The teacher read some of the compositions and the gentlemen requested that the writer of one be pointed out to them.
 It proved to be Jerauld; both gentlemen complimented her, and Clay said, "I wish you were a boy; I would make a statesman of you."